ElenaCKay/blob_storage/README.md

 ## Command-line examples using Azure CLI:

+To install azure commands on linux here is the command:
+    curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash

 `az` Every command starts with this in Azure cli

 `az login` -> Takes you to a browers to log in and give back a JSON array which shows your information. **Do NOT put this on github!**